 Celebrating World Curlew Day

-Curlews are elusive wading birds, identifiable by their long down turned beak, brown markings, long legs and have a very distinctive call.
+Curlews and other breeding wader species including snipe, lapwing and redshank breed on the shores of the loughs around Fermanagh and the wider locality including some islands and farm locations on Lough Erne and Lough MacNean.
+Curlews are wading birds, identifiable by their long down turned beak, brown markings, long legs and have a very distinctive call.
 Curlews nest from mid-April to mid-July and require a month to incubate their eggs, with chicks fledging around 5-6 weeks after hatching.

-Like other wading birds, curlews nest on the ground and favour areas where vegetation is typical of damp habitats, making the shores of Lough Erne the ideal habitat for nesting sites.
+Curlew nest on the ground and favour areas where vegetation is typical of damp habitats, making the shores of Lough Erne and some local farmland the ideal habitat for nesting sites.